Suggestions:

 • clearly visible

-• easily accessible during the entire withdrawal period
+• easily accessible during the entire withdrawal period of 14 days

 • usable without contacting customer support